u-blox/ubxlib/README.md

 - The heap management code (`heap_useNewlib.c`), required because the [STM32Cube](/port/platform/stm32cube) platform doesn't provide the necessary memory management for [newlib](https://sourceware.org/newlib/libc.html) and [FreeRTOS](https://www.freertos.org) to play together, is copyright Dave Nadler.
 - The AT client code in [common/at_client](/common/at_client) is derived from the Apache 2.0 licensed AT parser of [mbed-os](https://github.com/ARMmbed/mbed-os).
-- The [stm32cube platform directory](/port/platform/stm32cube/src) necessarily includes porting files from the STM32F4 SDK that are copyright ST Microelectronics.
+- The [stm32cube platform directory](/port/platform/stm32cube/src) necessarily includes porting files from the STM32F4 and STM32U5 SDKs that are copyright ST Microelectronics.
 - The `go` echo servers in [common/sock/test/echo_server](/common/sock/test/echo_server) are based on those used in testing of [AWS FreeRTOS](https://github.com/aws/amazon-freertos).
 - The `setjmp()/longjmp()` implementation in [port/clib/u_port_setjmp.S](/port/clib/u_port_setjmp.S), used when testing the Zephyr platform, is copyright Nick Clifton, Cygnus Solutions and part of [newlib](https://sourceware.org/newlib/libc.html).
 - The `base64` implementation in [common/utils/src/base64.h](/common/utils/src/base64.h) is copyright [William Sherif](https://github.com/superwills/NibbleAndAHalf).